A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Pro: Great Healthcare System

-Canada's universal health care system (also called Canadian Medicare) is accessible to both permanent residents and citizens.
+Canada's universal healthcare system (also called Canadian Medicare) is accessible to both permanent residents and citizens.
 It covers all medical services, with a few exceptions, such as vision and dental care.
 The country's healthcare system is regarded as one of the best in the world!

 However, new residents are required to wait until they are officially recognized as permanent residents in order to receive free healthcare within the country.
 You will most likely need to purchase international health insurance at first.